Efficient Data Representation by Selecting Prototypes with Importance Weights: Discussion

 \section{Discussion}

-In this paper we provided a fast interpretable prototype selection method ProtoDash.
-We derived approximation guarantees for it and showed in the experiments that its performance is as good as our standard greedy version ProtoGreedy with it being much faster.
-Learning non-negative weights and being able to find prototypes across datasets leads to its superior performance over L2C and other competitors, while still outputting interpretable results.
+In this paper we provided a fast prototype selection method ProtoDash.
+We derived approximation guarantees for it and showed in the experiments that its performance is as good as the standard greedy version ProtoGreedy but computationally much faster.
+Learning non-negative weights and its ability to find prototypes across datasets leads to its superior performance over L2C and other competitors, while still outputting results that are insightful and easy to evaluate.

-In the future, it would be interesting to further close the theoretical gap between these two greedy algorithms maybe based on the ideas in \cite{dg}, although it is not clear if they would generalize to our setting.
-The other extension may be to obtain a convex combination of weights rather than them being just non-negative.
+In the future, it would be interesting to further close the theoretical gap between ProtoDash and ProtoGreedy maybe based on the ideas in \cite{dg}, although it is not clear if they would generalize to our setting.
+The other extension may be to obtain a convex combination of weights in addition to non-negativity.
 In terms of practical applications, we are in the process of further studying how demographics and other behavioral traits relate to statistics on increased mortality rates \cite{dod}, which has been a major concern in the recent decades.
 Our prototype selection methods could also have applications in transfer learning and lifelong learning applications, where one can use the prototypes to efficiently and accurately learn models for new tasks.
 We plan to explore such avenues in the future.